Optimal Strategies for Winning Certain Coset-Guessing Quantum Games: Appendices

 \subsection{Some Standard Quantum Gates}

-Unitary operators that act on one or more qubits are often referred to as {\it quantum gates}.
-The Pauli and Hadamard gates are the most commonly used single-qubit gates, and the $\CNOT$ is the most commonly used two-qubit gate. \\[1ex] \ul{The Identity and the Pauli Matrices/Gates}:\\[1ex] The matrices are given below, together with their action on the basis vectors in the quantum circuit notation: \begin{small}
+Unitary operators acting on one or more qubits are often called {\it quantum gates}.
+The Pauli and Hadamard gates are the most commonly used single-qubit gates, and the $\CNOT$ is the most commonly used two-qubit gate. \\[1ex] \ul{The Identity and the Pauli Matrices/Gates}:\\[0.8ex] The matrices are given below, together with their action on the basis vectors in the quantum circuit notation: \begin{small}

-\end{small} Note that $ X$ maps $\ket{0}$ into $\ket{1}$ and vice versa, and thus it is often referred to as the quantum {\tt NOT} or the bit-flip gate. \\[1ex] \ul{The Hadamard gate}:\\[1ex] The Hadamard gate is defined by the normalized Haramard $2\times 2$ matrix.
-The matrix is given below, together with its action on the basis vectors in the quantum circuit notation:
+\end{small} Note that $ X$ maps $\ket{0}$ into $\ket{1}$ and vice versa, and thus it is often referred to as the quantum {\tt NOT} or the bit-flip gate. \\[1ex] \ul{The Hadamard gate}:\\[1ex] The Hadamard gate is defined by the normalized Hadamard $2\times 2$ matrix.
+The matrix is given below, together with its action on the basis vectors in the quantum circuit notation: \\ \begin{small}